Challenges

 Challenge 2: Cooking

-This challenge focuses on coaching users through a recipe with with the right feedback at the right time, to correct mistakes.
+This challenge focuses on coaching users through a recipe with the right feedback at the right time, to correct mistakes.
 Details:

 • Evaluation Set: We will use the main set of the Qualcomm Interactive Cooking Dataset and consider the turn based evaluation scheme described in Section 5.4 here.